salilkadam/Infrastructure/DEPLOYMENT.md

 ```

 #### Update Hostnames
-Update the domain names in overlays to match your environment:
+The domain names have been configured to use `askcollections.com`:
 - `applications/minio/overlays/dev/kustomization.yaml`
 - `applications/minio/overlays/prod/kustomization.yaml`

-Replace `example.com` with your actual domain.
+Update these files if you need to use a different domain.

 ### 3. Deploy to ArgoCD